KhushpreetKaur10/c-static-code-analyzer/README.md

 This project goes beyond basic parsing and implements **compiler-like logic**, including **comment removal, tokenization, scope tracking, and format validation**.

+🚀 This is an improved version of the project with enhanced parsing, better syntax validation, and advanced error detection.

 ---

 ## ✨ Highlights